thieu1995/mealpy/DUMMY.md

-## This file describes the dummy algorithm based on my implementation
+## This file describes the dummy algorithm based on my understanding and my implementation

+* All algorithms in this library were implemented by me (my code).
+Including the original version (I read the paper and implement it).
+Some original papers are very unclear (parameters, equations, algorithm's flow) as I categories it to dummy papers and algorithms (I have already checked carefully the paper, the related papers and searched for Matlab code or any programming code for it).

 ### 1. Raven Roosting Optimization (RRO)